bnarath/Hawaii_Climate_App/README.md

 - Please keep the exact folder structure, as HTML and CSS files are linked with the code.

+- Run as follows:

+    ```diff
+       sqlalchemy-challenge$ cd Code/
+       python app.py
+         * Serving Flask app "app" (lazy loading)
+         * Environment: production
+           WARNING: This is a development server.
+Do not use it in a production deployment.
+           Use a production WSGI server instead.
+         * Debug mode: off
+         * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+    ```

 ## Design cosiderations

 * Code is modularized with appropriate functions.